iamvery/iamvery.github.com/_posts/2013-11-05-bootstrapping-mavericks.markdown

 Honestly, I'm not completely sure what all the issues have been, but here's what I did to get my environment back up to snuff.
-In all likelihood some of this is unecessary, but I thought it worth documenting:
+In all likelihood some of this is unecessary, but I thought it worth capturing:

 * Completely uninstalled Homebrew and all its installed libs
 * Completely removed all rubies and gems